Belgium on the UN Security Council: how a small country can punch above its weight

 Theme: children and armed conflicts.
 In the background former Ambassador

 Pecsteen (left) and then Minister of Foreign Affairs Goffin.

 © UN Photo/Eskinder Debebe

-Belgium's sixth term as a member of the UN Security Council will soon be coming to an end.
-In the United Nations' 75 years of existence, our country has built up a solid reputation as a reliable 'bridge-builder', and that has benefits for our security and prosperity.
+Belgium has just finished its 6th membership of the UN Security Council and it is already preparing for a 7th mandate in 2037-2038.
+Indeed, in the United Nations' 75 years of existence, our country has built up a solid reputation as a reliable 'bridge-builder', and that has benefits for our security and prosperity.

 After the end of World War II in 1945, Belgium was weary and on the ropes, having barely survived two world wars in about 40 years.
 How could little Belgium hold its own in an unstable world with powerful, zealous neighbours?
 Belgium's neutrality policy had failed, obviously.